CBD and Children

 CBD and ADHD

 Research is still being conducted regarding the potential for CBD to treat ADHD.
-Many parents are using the plant supplement to relieve anxiety in their children who also suffer from ADHD.
+Many parents are using it to relieve anxiety in their children who also suffer from ADHD.

 CBD and Pain